serl/ttrss-heroku/README.md

 Then on the web interface that appears, add a new hourly job.
 The command to run is `update`.

+NOTE: in order to comply the 10k row limit of the free tier, after the update I'm truncating the `ttrss_tags` table, as I'm not personally using this feature (and it uses a lot of rows).

 ### Solution #2

 You could fire worker dyno with the `update-daemon` command (and let it eat a lot of free dyno hours).